Best of Rome in one Day from Civitavecchia Port

 Fontana dell'Acqua Paola

-The Fontana dell'Acqua Paola, also known as the "Fontanone del Gianicolo", is a majestic monumental fountain located in Rome, on the Gianicolo hill.
-It was built between 1610 and 1612 on commission of Pope Paul V Borghese to celebrate the restoration of the Trajan-Paul Aqueduct, which brought water to the areas of the Gianicolo and Trastevere.
-The fountain, inspired by Roman triumphal arches, is characterized by five wide arches, supported by granite columns, and a rich decorative apparatus with coats of arms of the Borghese family and sculptures of angels.
+The Fontana dell’Acqua Paola, also known as the “Fontanone del Gianicolo,” is a majestic monumental fountain located in Rome on the Janiculum Hill.
+It was built between 1610 and 1612 by order of Pope Paul V Borghese to celebrate the restoration of the Trajan-Paolo Aqueduct, which supplied water to the Janiculum and Trastevere areas.
+The fountain, inspired by Roman triumphal arches, features five large arches supported by granite columns and a rich decorative ensemble with the Borghese family coats of arms and sculptures of angels.

 15 minutes Admission ticket free